disconcision/containment-patterns/README.md

 ![Tangerine Nightmare](screenshots/screenshot.png)

-### ⋱ Capture Contexts with Composable Continations
+### ⋱ Capture Contexts with Composable Continuations

 This library implements several match-expanders which can be used anywhere racket/match pattern-matching is available. `⋱` , `⋱+` , and `⋱1`  are match-expanders which implement containment patterns.
-These descend into s-expressions to capture arbitarily deep matches and their multi-holed contexts.
+These descend into s-expressions to capture arbitrarily deep matches and their multi-holed contexts.

 ### ⋱ Why